yojoots/libbitcoin-system-wiki/Zero-Sum-Property.md

 * The magnitude of rewards, in either [coin](Glossary#coin) [units](Glossary#unit) or [exchange](Glossary#exchange) [price](Glossary#price), has no effect on the rate of return on capital.

 *Idealized* Bitcoin mining is a [closed system](https://en.wikipedia.org/wiki/Closed_system).
 Return on capital does vary *relative to other mines*, due to the [proximity premium](Proximity-Premium-Flaw) and [variance discount](Variance-Discount-Flaw) protocol flaws, as well as [economies of scale](https://en.wikipedia.org/wiki/Economies_of_scale) and operator efficiency.
-Yet because these only impact the relative cost of hash power, it is the *proportionality* of return rates is affected.
+Yet because these only impact the relative cost of hash power, it is the *proportionality* of return rates is affected, not overall returns.

 *Actual* Bitcoin is not a closed system.
 The [market](Glossary#market) and anti-market pooling pressures of [variation](Glossary#variation) and [distortion](Glossary#distortion) (respectively) are external.
 Fundamentally Bitcoin exists to defend markets, necessarily pitting distortion against variation (or lack thereof).